Wandalen/wTools/module/core/strs_tools/task/task_plan.md

 #### **Bug A: Incorrect Escape Handling (`mre_test`)**
 *   **Symptom:** The `mre_test` and `escaped_backslash_then_quote_test` fail.
 The sequence `\\"` is misinterpreted, causing the quoted string to terminate prematurely.
 *   **Analysis:** The test is sane and its expectation is correct.
 The failure proves the parser's state machine for handling escape sequences is flawed.
 *   **Root Cause:** The bug is in the `next()` method of the internal `SplitFastIterator`.
-The logic for tracking the `prev_char_is_escape` state is incorrect, specifically in how it handles a backslash that is itself escaped.
-The logic needs to be rewritten to correctly model the state transitions.
+The logic for finding the end of a quoted string relies on counting preceding backslashes, which fails for sequences like `\\"`.
+This logic needs to be replaced with a proper state machine that tracks an `is_escaped` state during character-by-character iteration.

 #### **Bug B: Spurious Empty Segment After Quoted String**
 *   **Symptom:** Four tests (`test_m_t3_13...`, `test_m_t3_11...`, `empty_quoted_section_test`) fail with an assertion error showing an extra, unexpected empty string `""` in the output.
 This occurs immediately after a quoted segment is parsed and only when `preserving_empty(true)` is enabled.